-Table 4 and the accompanying graphs show the ranges of calculated annual consumptions in Table 3 divided by the number of Unique Property Reference Numbers (UPRN) for domestic and non-domestic properties across all 22 Welsh LA's.
+Table 4 below, and the accompanying graphs show the ranges of calculated annual consumptions in Table 3 divided by the number of Unique Property Reference Numbers (UPRN) for domestic and non-domestic properties across all 22 Welsh LA's.
 Now the domestic building demands/UPRN are generally lower than the non-domestic building demands/UPRN in most LAs.
-The figures for Carmarthenshire non-domestic properties are too low, though we do not yet know why, and should be treated as incorrect.